-- 1. The mandates, authority, and coordination mechanisms are partially defined and leave space for misinterpretation, overlapping, and implementation gaps. - 2.
-The GESI institutions and focal points/units are under-resourced and far from the power (isolated from management). - 3.
-The focal point or unit for GESI integration has limited capacities or unclear responsibilities and unclear coordination mechanisms to implement the mandates fully. - 4.
-The gender expert is not available/accessible to conduct gender analysis. - 5.
-Always listening to the same voices and avoiding new views and ideas. - 6.
-Limited resources to conduct gender analysis and monitor a project's impact on GESI.
+- ⇒ The mandates, authority, and coordination mechanism are partially defined and leave space for misinterpretation, overlapping, and implementation gaps. - ⇒ The GESI institutions and focal points/units are under-resourced and far from the power. - ⇒ The focal point or unit for GESI integration have limited capacities or unclear responsibilities and unclear coordination mechanism to fully implement the mandates. - ⇒ The gender expert is not available/accessible to conduct gender analysis. - ⇒ Always listening to the same voices and avoiding new views and ideas. - \Rightarrow Limited resources to conduct gender analysis and monitoring the impact of a project on GESI.